bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @mockersf</div>

 Generally, animations are defined by their **keyframes**: snapshots of the position (and other state) or objects at moments along a time line.
 But what happens between those keyframes?
-Game engines need to **interpolate** between them: smoothly transitioning from one state to the next.
+Game engines need to **interpolate** between them, smoothly transitioning from one state to the next.

-The simplest interpolation method is linear: just move an equal distance towards the next keyframe every unit of time.
+The simplest interpolation method is linear: the animated object just moves an equal distance towards the next keyframe every unit of time.
 But this isn't always the desired effect!
 Both stop-motion-style and more carefully smoothed animations have their place.

 Bevy now supports both step and cubic spline interpolation in animations.